thinkinglabs/thinkinglabs.github.io/_drafts/so-yes-trunk-based-development-now-what.md

 To be honest, it is the first time this aspect has been raised.

 But, a version control system is first and foremost a communication tool for the team to communicate changes.
 In the end, it is a team that delivers working software, not individuals.
-Hence, the reason for Continuous Integration, to have working software all the time which enables on-demand production deployments and thus shortens time to market and reduces cost of delay.
+Hence, the reason for Continuous Integration is to have working software all the time, which enables on-demand production deployments and thus shortens time to market and reduces the cost of delay.

 Yet, by times it happens that at the end of the day we do not have working software but we still want to store [interim commits](#how-do-we-handle-interim-commits-that-are-more-about-saving-work-than-about-committing-for-the-long-term).
-It is not ideal, but human, as long as we are mindful to the exception.
+It is not ideal, but human, as long as we are mindful of the exception.

-## How to deal with a codebase without any test?
+## How to deal with a codebase without any tests?

-> Do you have any advice on how to deal with a codebase without any test?
+> Do you have any advice on how to deal with a codebase without any tests?
 Is it too risky to use trunk-based development in this context?

 We should understand that whether to use branches or trunk-based development, in the case of a codebase without any tests or few tests, does not change much.
 The situation remains the same.
 Having a branch likely followed by a code review only gives a sense of risk mitigation and safety, but it will not improve much.
 A better risk mitigation would be manual testing, which is possible in both cases.
 With trunk-based development, a commit to [*Mainline*](#mainline) does not equal a deploy and release to production.
 The commit still has to go successfully through the [*Deployment Pipeline*](https://continuousdelivery.com/implementing/patterns/#the-deployment-pipeline), and thus over the different environments before landing in production.

 In the end, the question is not whether to use branches or not when having no tests.
-The question is how much risk-appetite does the team has and how much willingness to change the situation.
+The question is how much risk-appetite the team has and how much willingness to change the situation.

 If the team is confident enough, they might choose to go for trunk-based development.
 It will uncover all the problems and gently nudge the team to adopt the [necessary practices]({% post_url 2022-06-14-the-practices-that-make-continuous-integration %}) to mitigate the risks.
 That should encourage the team to [grow a comprehensive automated test suite]({% post_url 2022-09-28-the-practices-that-make-continuous-integration-building %}#practice-13-have-a-vast-amount-of-high-quality-automated-tests).
 But, [the target is not 100% code coverage]({% post_url 2022-03-19-the-fallacy-of-the-100%-code-coverage %}).
-20-30% might be enough if with that the core, or high risk part of the codebase is covered.
+20-30% might be enough if the core, or high-risk part of the codebase, is covered.

-If the team is more risk averse, they might opt for branches together with growing the testsuite.
+If the team is more risk-averse, they might opt for branches together with growing the test suite.
 However, the problem with branches is that they tend to cover up the problems.
 It may remove the incentive to do something about the situation.
 That all depends on the team's motivation and perseverance.

 ## How to handle framework upgrades?